danielfrg/jupyter-flex/CONTRIBUTING.md

 with as much info as possible, the best way is a submit reproducible notebook and some screenshots.

-# Development environment
+## Development environment

 If you are interested in submiting a PR with new features or fixing bugs here are some instructions to setup the dev environment.

 Dependencies are:
-- npm
+- NodeJS and npm
-- python
+- Python

 ### 1. Download third-party CSS/JS assets (bootstrap and others):